 The start is near the intersection of Michigan Hollow Road and Smiley Hill Road at

-23K runners will go straight cross Smiley Hill Road and continue on the FLT (white blazes).
-Another 1.4 miles and some steady uphill will bring you to Hill Road (another dirt road, at the 7.6 mile mark).
+23K runners will go straight across Smiley Hill Road and continue on the FLT (white blazes).
+Another 1.4 miles and some steady uphill will bring you to Hill Road (another dirt road at the 7.6-mile mark).
 Go straight across the road and follow the white-blazed FLT downhill.
-When the white intersects with the orange-blazed Abbott Loop Trail at the wooden sign post, turn right.
+When the white intersects with the orange-blazed Abbott Loop Trail at the wooden signpost, turn right.
 Follow orange as you cross several planks and ascend uphill back to Hill Road.
 Turn right onto Hill Road for about 100 meters, followed by a quick left back into the woods to follow the orange blazes.

 To check on maps, elevations, photos, and videos of the terrain, go to CNY Hiking.

 For a brief video preview, Simon Ingall recorded this video of the 10k course for the Virtual COVID-19 19-Mile Fund Run in April 2020.